samrith-s/kanedama/frontend/README.md

 ## Tests

 The project is extensively covered by both integration and unit tests.
+All the main features are tested end-to-end.

 The project aims to unit test individual functions which help in data fetching, but does integration tests on various use cases on entire pages.

+I used a combination of Jest and Cypress to achieve a good balance between these two types of tests.

 ## Commands